panoply/syncify-dawn-advanced/readme.md

 Fork or download this repository.
 You should use install [pnpm](https://pnpm.js.org/en/cli/install) and use it instead of npm or yarn (though they are also supported).
 The first things you need to do is simply install the dependencies.
 Given this a test case sample, there are additional modules installed which you probably wont needs if you're using this as a strap starting point.

+1. `pnpm i`
+2. `pnpm build`

+Go to the [Syncify](https://github.com/panoply/syncify) repository and review readme.

 ### Requirements

 You will need to update the `env.example` file first.
-Say (for example) your myshopify store name is `awesome-jeans` then you will need to set this information:
+Say (for example) your myshopify store name is `awesome-jeans` then you will need to set this information.

 Rename the `.env.example` file to `.env` and enter this: